qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-scenarios/03-needs-reprojection/index.md

-# Date Scenario #3: Data file needs reprojection
+# Data Scenario #3: Data file needs reprojection

 A colleague has sent you a CSV file containing the locations of potential field study sites in Greenland.
 The CSV provides coordinates in latitude and longitude